SymfonyCasts/design-patterns/sfcasts/factory.md

 in our application.
 One of them is in the `CharacterBuilder`.
 Open that up and find the `createAttackType()` method.
 If we look at the `match` statement, we see that we're creating `AttackType` objects based on a string input.
 So, we're using the *single method* variant.
-If we open `GammeInfoCommand`, at the bottom... we have the *same* `match` statement.
+If we open `GameInfoCommand`, at the bottom... we have the *same* `match` statement.
 This duplicate code isn't *super* ideal because if we ever want to add a *new* `AttackType` or change the constructor arguments, we would have to find and update *all* of the places